2023 Best Value Communication & Journalism Bachelor's Degree Schools in the Great Lakes Region

 UW - La Crosse undergraduate students pay an average of $18,014 in tuition and fees each year.

-UW - La Crosse excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, UW - La Crosse also is in the top 10% of our Best Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region ranking.

-UW - River Falls excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
+In addition to its great value ranking, UW - River Falls is in the top 10% of all schools on our Best Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region list.

 Read full report on Communication & Journalism at University of Wisconsin - River Falls

-With a ranking of #7, University of Wisconsin - Oshkosh did quite well on this year’s best value schools for communication and journalism students working on their bachelor’s degree.
+University of Wisconsin - Oshkosh came in at #7 in this year’s edition of the Best Value Communication & Journalism Bachelor’s Degree Schools in the Great Lakes Region ranking.
 UW Oshkosh is a fairly large public school located in the small city of Oshkosh.

-With a ranking of #8, Northern Illinois University did quite well on this year’s best value schools for communication and journalism students working on their bachelor’s degree.
-NIU is a fairly large public school located in the small suburb of Dekalb.
+Northern Illinois University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree communication and journalism programs.
+NIU is a large public school located in the small suburb of Dekalb.

 Out-of-state tuition fees for undergraduate students at NIU are $14,738 per year.